 Baking Pan Material and Size

 Surprisingly, the pan you bake in can make or break your brownie’s texture.
-Different materials and sizes affect how heat distributes through the batter, which directly impacts the sugar caramelization process.
+Different materials and sizes affect how heat is distributed through the batter, which directly impacts the sugar caramelization process.

 - Glass or Ceramic Pans: These retain heat well but bake brownies more slowly, which can prevent the tops from crisping.